Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your transaction, I'll not only work to get the very best sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you know exactly where your money is going.
+Sellers: As we get through the details of your deal, not only will I work to get the very best sales price, but I'll also push for limited closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you are informed of exactly what you're paying for.

-Buyers: When buying a house in Ascension Parish County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not stunned when you come to closing time.
-I'll be willing to look at the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: If you are buying a home in Ascension Parish County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not stunned when you come to the closing table.
+I'll be glad to review the LE with you, answering your questions and highlighting any estimates in question.